 Peer reviewers will review the applications submitted under this solicitation that meet basic minimum requirements.
-For purposes of assessing whether applicants have met basic minimum requirements, OJP screens applications for compliance with specified program requirements to help determine which applications should proceed to further consideration for award.
-Although program requirements may vary, the following are common requirements applicable to all solicitations for funding under OJP grant programs:
+For purposes of assessing whether an applications meets basic minimum requirements and should proceed to further consideration, OJP screens applications for compliance with those requirements.
+Although specific requirements may vary, the following are common requirements applicable to all solicitations for funding under OJP programs: